Politics of Indonesia: Executive branch

 The executive branch of Indonesia is headed by a president, who is head of government and head of state.
 The president is elected by general election and can serve up to two five-year terms if re-elected.
 The executive branch also includes a vice-president and a cabinet.
 All bills need joint approval between the executive and the legislature to become law, meaning the president has veto power over all legislation.
 The president also has the power to issue presidential decrees that have policy effects, and is also in charge of Indonesia's foreign relations, although treaties require legislative approval.
-Prior to 2004, the president was selected by the MPR, but following the third amendment to the constitution, enacted in 2001, the president is now directly elected.The last election was held in April 2019, and incumbent Joko Widodo was re-elected.
+Prior to 2004, the president was selected by the MPR, but following the third amendment to the constitution, enacted in 2001, the president is now directly elected.
+The last election was held in February 2024, and Prabowo was elected and inaugurated on 20 October 2024.

 Legislative branch

 The MPR is the legislative branch of Indonesia's political system.
-The MPR is composed of two houses: the DPR, which is commonly called the People's Representative Council, and the DPD, which is called the Regional Representative Council.
-The 575 DPR parliamentarians are elected through multi-member electoral districts, whereas 4 DPD parliamentarians are elected in each of Indonesia's 34 provinces.
+The MPR is composed of two houses: the DPR, which is commonly called the House of Representatives, and the DPD, which is called the Regional Representative Council.
+The 575 DPR members are elected through multi-member electoral districts, whereas 4 DPD senators are elected in each of Indonesia's 34 provinces.
 The DPR holds most of the legislative power because it has the sole power to pass laws.
 The DPD acts as a supplementary body to the DPR; it can propose bills, offer its opinion and participate in discussions, but it has no legal power.
 The MPR itself has power outside of those given to the individual houses.
 It can amend the constitution, inaugurate the president and conduct impeachment procedures.
 When the MPR acts in this function, it does so by simply combining the members of the two houses.